- NMNH Home ›

 The Department of Mineral Sciences at the Smithsonian Institution, National Museum of Natural History (NMNH) invites applications for both postdoctoral and graduate fellowships.
 Active areas of research include volcanology, mineral spectroscopy, geomicrobiology, environmental mineralogy, geochemistry, experimental petrology, mineral physics, meteorite studies, solar system formation, and planetary formation and evolution.
 The department also houses the National Meteorite Collection, the National Rock and Ore Collection, the National Gem and Mineral Collection, and the Global Volcanism Program.
 A description of facilities, staff profiles, and collections resources can be found on our website.

-(1) Graduate Research Fellowship in Geochemistry.
-We are currently seeking a PhD student to participate in a multi-disciplinary study of magmatic oxidation state and its relationship to calc-alkaline differentiation and formation of continental crust in the Aleutian arc, with emphasis on the records preserved by natural lavas and melt inclusions.
+We are seeking a PhD student to participate in a multi-disciplinary study of magmatic oxidation state and its relationship to calc-alkaline differentiation and formation of continental crust in the Aleutian arc, with emphasis on the records preserved by natural lavas and melt inclusions.
 Funding is available for a minimum of three years of study toward a PhD in oceanography at the University of Rhode Island, Graduate School of Oceanography, with joint work to be done at the National Museum of Natural History, Smithsonian Institution.
 The student will be jointly mentored by Drs.
 Katherine Kelley (URI/GSO) and Elizabeth Cottrell (NMNH/Smithsonian).
 The student will have the opportunity to develop skills and new techniques in microanalytics (XANES, LAICPMS, EMP, FTIR), providing a broad education and research base in petrology/geochemistry.
 Graduate applications for URI/GSO are available online.
-Applicants are encouraged to submit their applications by January 15th, 2014.
-Applicants attending AGU in 2013 are encouraged to contact Dr. Kelley to arrange an in-person interview.
+Applicants are encouraged to submit their applications by January 15th, 2015.
+Applicants attending AGU in 2014 are encouraged to contact Dr. Kelley to arrange an in-person interview.

 Global Volcanism Program Fellowship: